American Indian Graduate Program

 Mentorship

-AIGP provides direct one to one mentorship for students and can assist in helping develop additional programs and resources that support the Indigenous student experience.
+AIGP provides direct one to one mentorship for students and can assist in helping develop additional programs and resources that support the graduate student experience.

 Additional Resources

 Finding the resources to support your academic journey at Berkeley can be stressful.
-AIGP is a part of the Office for Graduate Diversity which provides support and resources for all underrepresented students, including those who are undocumented, first-generation college students, and those who are educationally and financially challenged.
+AIGP is a part of the Office for Graduate Diversity which provides support and resources for all students, including but not limited to those who are Native, Indigenous, undocumented, first-generation college students, and those who are educationally and financially challenged.